 TaxSlayer offers a variety of online tools to help you complete your return.
 These tools are easy-to-use and give you a better understanding of your tax situation.
 This includes a tax refund calculator, which estimates your refund by answering a few short questions.
-TaxSlayer also clearly lays out the tax law changes going into effect in the tax season.
+TaxSlayer also lays out the tax law changes going into effect for the current tax season.

 Who TaxSlayer Is For